It's Time to Re-Think Horseshoes

 Many people ask me whether their horse "can go barefoot."
 Here are some considerations to help you make your own decision.

-2) If you think about it, "Horses could go barefoot, except for the ambitions of their owner / rider."
-There are situations where the horse would be better off barefoot, in the long run, but the rider is on an unforgiving performance schedule that allows no "down time" in case the transition is a difficult one; for example, a teenager campaigning on the show circuit where there is a rider age limit.
+Often a horse would be better off barefoot, in the long run, but the rider is on an unforgiving performance schedule that allows no time for the transition out of horseshoes.
+For example, a teenager campaigning on the show circuit, where there is a rider age limit, has only three years to reach her goals.

 When a horse goes lame, the schedule is no longer a consideration and the barefoot method would be the fastest route to complete soundness.